 Note that exemptions can only be granted for full courses, not for individual assignments or exams.
-You can send your request to the Examination Board, (email: examinationboard@erasmusmc.nl) mentioning your student number.
-Please note that all information should be in English.

 2.6 Assessment and examination policy

 2.6.1 Assessment

 Most courses contain assessment in the form of assignments.
 All assessments in our programme are graded pass/fail, with the exception of your research project and paper which are graded using a numerical grade.
 A passing grade corresponds to a 60% or higher score, marked on your grades list as 'PA'.
 In the case of numerical grades, a 1-10 scale where a 5.5 or higher is considered a passing grade.
 When failing a course assessment, you have the right to one resit per academic year.